-Tell us what equipment you'd like installed, and we'll send an installation specialist to determine how much it will cost—for free.
+Need a new water heater in your Tampa home?
+We'll send an installation specialist to determine how much it will cost—for free.

 The largest factor that determines your repair cost is the part of your water heater that needs fixed.
 Replacing a gas valve or heating element (on an electric water heater) will cost more than replacing a thermocouple or flushing sediment from the tank.

 Most plumbers will charge some kind of "service charge" or "trip fee", which they may waive if you choose them to repair your water heater.
 Your cost will also depend on whether the plumber charges fixed or hourly rates.

 If your water heater is still under warranty (most come with a 1-year labor and 5-year manufacturer warranty), your repair could cost a lot less.
 Contact the plumber that installed your tank to find out if your warranty is still valid.

 Call us at (800) 226-2636 or schedule your appointment online.
 If you schedule online, we'll call you as soon as we can to confirm your appointment.